 “Pillar of Fire: A Biography of Rabbi Stephen S. Wise,” by A. James Rudin, Texas Tech University Press, 470 pp., $39.95

-- What Israelis can learn from New York’s 50 shades of Judaism
+- What Israelis Can Learn From N.Y.’s 50 Shades of Judaism

-- Why don’t American Jewish groups represent American Jews on Iran?
+- Why Don’t U.S. Jewish Groups Represent U.S. Jews on Iran?